Article

 While all CPAs are accountants, not all accountants are CPAs.
 There are differences between the two, including education, experience, and certain opportunities.
 However, the answer goes back to the question, “What services do you want to offer?”

-An accounting firm can do almost everything a CPA firm can do with one exception – audits and assurance services.
-So, if that is a part of your goals or your target market, then it’s probably wise to think about the steps needed to become a CPA.
+An accounting firm can do almost everything a CPA firm can — except for audits and assurance services.
+So, if that is a part of your goals or target market, then it’s probably wise to consider the steps needed to become a CPA.

-However, if you are looking to focus on the multitude of other services accounting firms provide, it’s likely not a necessary credential to start.
-And while there are certain state-by-state exceptions about what can and cannot be undertaken by a CPA, they are not a requirement for starting an accounting firm.
+However, if you want to focus on the multitude of other services accounting firms provide, it’s likely not a necessary credential to start.
+While there are certain state-by-state exceptions about what can and cannot be undertaken by a CPA, they are not required to start an accounting firm.

 Can accountants work from home?

 One of the benefits of starting an accounting firm is flexibility.
-So, the simple answer to the question is, yes—many accountants can and do work from a home office.
+So, the simple answer is yes — many accountants can and do work from a home office.

-In fact, working from home is even easier with modern technology and software solutions that help bring vital aspects of your daily workflow into one dedicated (and usually online) space.
+Working from home is even easier with modern technology and software solutions that help bring vital aspects of your daily workflow into one dedicated — and usually online — space.
 For instance, Thomson Reuters makes its CS Professional Suite of tax and accounting software available as hosted online solutions and designed its Onvio products to run entirely in the cloud.

-It’s important to note: an accounting firm must have a dedicated EFIN (Electronic Filing Identification Number) for every separate location where they perform work.
-So, if you have a physical location and do work in a home office, you’ll need to investigate whether you’ll need a separate EFIN for home office.
+It’s important to note: an accounting firm must have a dedicated electronic filing identification number (EFIN) for every separate location where they perform work.
+So, if you have an outside office location and also work in a home office, you’ll need to investigate whether you’ll need a separate EFIN for the home office.

 These include:

-• Shared work locations.
-There are many co-working locations across the country, many of which include both space for professionals to perform their tasks, as well as providing a professional, on-demand space to meet with clients.
-While there is usually a monthly fee to use these spaces, the benefits they provide are often worth the cost (and are significantly cheaper than leasing or purchasing office space).
+- Shared work locations.
+There are myriad co-working locations across the country, many of which include space for professionals to perform their tasks and a professional, on-demand space to meet with clients.
+While there is usually a monthly fee to use these spaces, the benefits they provide are often worth the cost — and are significantly cheaper than leasing or purchasing office space.

-• Liability issues.
+- Liability issues.
 If you choose to meet clients in your home, liability and zoning can be an issue.
-If a client gets hurt inside your home office, or falls outside of it, it’s important to know the laws surrounding liability.
+If a client gets hurt inside your home office — or suffers a fall outside of it — it’s vital to know the laws surrounding liability.

-• Turn limitations into unique opportunities.
+- Turning limitations into unique opportunities.
 While not having a physical space can be challenging at times, it can also be an advantage.
-Consider visiting clients onsite.
-Not only does it solve space concerns, it communicates a message to the client—you offer a higher level of service.
+Consider visiting clients onsite, which solves space concerns and communicates a message to the client — you offer a higher level of service.

 What are the key services offered by accounting firms?

-In many ways, this question can be answered by once again looking at your goals and target market.
-What are the key services needed by that population?
+In many ways, you can answer this question by looking at your goals and target market again.
+What are the principal services needed by that population?
 How can you serve them better?
-Still, while many services will be dictated by the specifics of your clients and their business, there are a few standards most accounting firms offer, including:
+Still, while the specifics of your clients and their business will dictate many of your services, there are a few fundamentals most accounting firms offer, including:

-From consulting and advising to outsourced CFO services (serving as the embedded strategic financial decision-maker for a client), taking a cue from the bigger firms – and anticipating what trends might trickle down to smaller and independent businesses – can increase the clients you serve and put you steps ahead of your competition.
+From advisory services to outsourced chief financial officer (CFO) services — serving as the embedded strategic financial decision-maker for a client — taking a cue from the larger firms and anticipating which trends might trickle down to smaller and independent businesses can increase the clients you serve and put you steps ahead of your competition.

 What should I know about running an accounting firm?